podcast | July 31, 2017

 Your Guide to a Revenue-Producing Product Road Map

 Joining us for today’s show is Ella Balagula, an executive product leader who knows a thing or two about developing revenue-producing products.
 Today’s topic is focused on how to use the Product Road Map to paint a picture of happy customers well into the future.
 Ella and I leverage the How to Make Your Number in 2018 Workbook to access emerging best practices as a guide for our questions.
-Access the latest to review the Product Strategy section.
+Access SBI’s How to Make Your Number in 2018 to review the Product Strategy section on pages 106 – 139.

 Let me tell you more about our guest.
 Ella Balagula the Senior Vice President and General Manager of Engineering & Technology Solutions for Elsevier, an information analytics company that specializes in science, technology, and health.
 Ella manages a product that is an engineering decision support solution that enables engineers to confidently answer technical questions drawing upon more than 130 providers through cloud based platform with powerful search and interactive analytics tool.
 Listen as Ella demonstrates how to use the Product Road Map to paint a picture of happy customers well into the future.

 Your ability to grow revenue is highly influenced by the quality of the product and whether you are a me too or a unique game changer.
 In today’s show, Ella guides our audience path to producing a revenue-producing product road map.
 Ella is uniquely qualified to speak on this topic having a strong background in both strategic planning and product development.
 Ella is the perfect expert to help connect the dots between the product road map and the functional teams of sales and marketing.

 If you would prefer to watch a HD video of the interview, click here.